yazi-rs/yazi-rs.github.io/docs/tips.md

 <img src={useBaseUrl("/img/symlink-in-status.png")} width="600" />

-You only need to rewrite the [`Status:name()` method](https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/status.lua#L39-L46) to achieve this feature, save this function as a file, and apply the following patch to it:
+You only need to rewrite the [`Status:name()` method](https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/status.lua#L39-L46) to achieve this feature, save this method as a file, and apply the following patch to it:

 ```diff
 @@ -42,7 +42,11 @@ function Status:name()